1897 Atlantic hurricane season: Tropical Storm Three

 The third storm of the season was first observed in the southeastern Gulf of Mexico on September 20.
 Strengthening while heading northeastward, the system made landfall near Boca Grande, Florida with winds of 70 mph (110 km/h) early on the following day.
 Heavy rainfall in Tampa caused the streets and sideways to become inundated, leaving portions of the city impassable, especially areas adjacent to the DeSoto Hotel.
 Two fire stations were severely damaged.
 On the east coast of Florida, the worst impact occurred in Cocoa, where some buildings were destroyed and others were deroofed.
 Further north in Fernandina Beach, ships in the harbor broke loose and tossed about, leaving considerable damage.

 Although the storm weakened while crossing Florida, it later re-strengthened after emerging into the Atlantic Ocean later on September 21.
 The system moved northeastward and made landfall near Hatteras, North Carolina at 1000 UTC on September 23, with winds of 70 mph (110 km/h).
 In eastern North Carolina, strong winds and high tides were observed in New Bern.
 Shortly thereafter, it re-emerged into the Atlantic Ocean.
 The system began weakening, while making two landfalls on September 24, the first on Long Island, New York, and the second near New London, Connecticut.
 Thereafter, the storm accelerated to the northeast and weakened to a tropical depression over New Brunswick early on September 25.
 Several hours later, the system dissipated offshore southeastern Labrador.

 Tropical Storm Four

 Early on September 25, a tropical storm was spotted about 100 mi west of Grand Cayman.
 It moved slowly northwestward and passed near Cape San Antonio, Cuba early on September 27.
 The storm then entered the Gulf of Mexico and began strengthening while curving northward.
 On September 28, the system attained its peak intensity with maximum sustained winds of 45 mph (75 km/h) and a minimum barometric pressure of 1010 mbar.
 Early on September 29, the storm curved eastward and dissipated several hours later offshore Florida.
 In Cuba, the storm brought strong winds and heavy rainfall as far east as Havana, causing flooding, "but no great damage".
+Climate researcher Michael Chenoweth suggested the exclusion of this cyclone from HURDAT, noting that the report of gale-force winds was more likely due to a cold front.